ohhsodead/arisen-studio/README.md

 You're also welcome to submit any pull requests with fixes and suggestions, like additional features for making this project even more great.
 Please open an issue so we can discuss things before going further, maybe we can work on this together!

 ## Requesting Mods
 I know that not all mods aren't on our database yet.
-But it you open an issue with the details, they will be added for you.
+But if you open an issue including the details they will be added for you.

 ## Credits / Libraries
 - Appropriate Authors of all Mods